ory/docs/docs/keto/guides/production.md

 ## Database

-ORY Keto requires a production-grade database such as PostgreSQL, MySQL, CockroachDB.
+Ory Keto requires a production-grade database such as PostgreSQL, MySQL, CockroachDB.
 Don't use SQLite in production!

 ### Write API

-Never expose the ORY Keto Write API to the internet unsecured.
+Never expose the Ory Keto Write API to the internet unsecured.
 Always require authorization.
 A good practice is to not expose the Write API at all to the public internet and use a Zero Trust Networking Architecture within your intranet.

 ## Scaling

-There are no additional requirements for scaling ORY Keto, just spin up another container!
+There are no additional requirements for scaling Ory Keto, just spin up another container!